Firdous2307/go-task-timer/README.md

 # go-task-timer
-A simple Go application for tracking task durations with GitHub Actions for CI/CD integration
+A simple Go application for tracking task durations